Bharat9848/notes/SystemDesign/lowLevelDesign.md

   - `diamond` to represent merge paths
   - **Fork and join** two solid line vertical bars can be used to show concurrent and parllel activity.

+## DAO pattern
+- Data access object pattern: abstract the low level details of persistence mechanism which can be a db or file or in-memory.
+It uses an ID field to identify object.

 # Practice question
  - Design tic-tac-toe: Classes - GamePlay